Smoked Venison Backstrap

 - Measure and mix all of the spices.
 Add them to a small tupperware or jar and shake vigorously to combine.2 teaspoons coarse kosher or sea salt, 1 teaspoon cracked black pepper, 2 tablespoons garlic, granulated, 1 tablespoon onion powder, 2 tablespoons brown sugar, 2 teaspoons smoked paprika, 1 tablespoon Chili powder, 2 teaspoons dry mustard

-- Cover all sides of the meat evenly with the brine.
-Refrigerate at least a couple hours or overnight (you can even leave it 2-3 days) for best flavor.
-The longer it brines the more flavorful it will be.
+- Cover all sides of the meat evenly with the dry rub.
+Refrigerate at least a couple ofhours or overnight (you can even leave it 2-3 days) for the best flavor.
+The longer it brines, the more flavorful it will be.

 - The next day set up the smoker and preheat to 180°F. Set the meat on the grates.
 You don’t have to wait until the loin warms to room temperature since this is such a long cook time.
 Insert your smoker’s probe or another good meat thermometer into the thickest part of the loin.
 Close the door or lid and try to keep it closed as much as possible.